Showing posts with label Quest - Roguelike. Show all posts

 Ransacking another dungeon

 I seem to have a peculiar knack for finding obscure ST games unknown to most.
 Some of which I have already featured here, like Dungeon, Minefield, Mole Mayhem, and Blob Race.
 It's this silliness that I love about the Atari ST because, no matter how much time passes, this computer amazes me.
-Which is why I'm still typing my drivel that nobody reads.
+Which is why I'm typing my drivel nobody reads.

 Continuing this tradition, here we have an RPG crawler called Dungeon Adventure.
 Such an original title, I'm sure you'll agree?
 It was released in 1988 by John Kinkead of Aces High Software but I couldn't find much information online.
 So, let's assume we're a plucky adventurer who loves exploring dark places for treasure?
 Works for me.